Maltesh-Kumar/Data_Analysis/Amazing Mart/README.md

-# Data Analysis
+# Amazing Mart
-This repository consist of analysis made on certain topics
+This is an analysis made on a mart to analyze sales and profit and also to find insights with more granularity